NguyenVanThanhHust/Virtual_Teacher/README.md

 - [x] [Discord chatbot talk like your favorite charactor](https://www.youtube.com/watch?v=UjDpW_SOrlw&ab_channel=freeCodeCamp.org)
 - [ ] C++ Program that record and replay sound
 - [ ] voice synthesize program that synthesize from favorite character

+## Idea to implement
+Create virtual teacher that can teach you learn foreign language